German revolution of 1918–1919: Revolution, second stage: defeat of the radical Left

 Once the monarchy had collapsed under the pressure of the workers' and soldiers' councils, it was up to the leadership of the socialist parties in Berlin to quickly establish the new order and address the many critical problems the defeated nation faced.
 From the beginning, the moderates of the SPD held the leading position.
-They had the broadest support from the working class and the at least grudging backing of the imperial bureaucracy, most of which remained in place.
-When Ebert showed himself willing to use the military and Freikorps against opposing members of the socialist Left, it quickly led to fractures between the SPD and USPD and then to street battles with the Spartacists and communists.
+They had the broadest support from the working class and at the least grudging backing of the imperial bureaucracy, most of which remained in place.
+The Council of the People's Deputies immediately removed some of the Empire's harsh restrictions, such as on freedom of expression.
+They promised an eight-hour workday and elections that would give women the right to vote for the first time.

+However, Ebert showed himself willing to use the military and Freikorps against opposing members of the socialist Left.
+This quickly led to fractures between the SPD and USPD and then to street battles with the Spartacists and communists.